sebastiancarlos/beachpatrol/README.md

   particularly allows you to have commands which live in their own independent folders, with their own dependencies.

 Suppose you want to automate web search.
-Create `search.js` in your commands home with the following content:
+Create `search.js` (or `.ts`) in your commands home with the following content:

 ```javascript
 export default async ({ context, activePage }, ...searchTerms) => {